Blueberry Almond Scones With Almond Glaze (Vegan)

 Scones are underrated.
-You see them at coffee shops, and maybe enjoy one with your afternoon tea if you’re British, but for the most part, they’re just not popular.
-I used to agree with the general consensus that scones are boring until, one day, I actually tried one.
+You see them at coffee shops and maybe enjoy one with your afternoon tea if you’re British, but for the most part, they’re just not popular.
+I used to agree with the general consensus that scones are boring until, one day, I tried one.
 Panera was out of my go-to cherry danishes and I had a coupon for a free pastry.
 So, I went for the blueberry scone, figuring it was better than nothing.
 That was the day I became a fan of scones.

 Since then, I actually haven’t eaten very many scones.
 Even though I’ve discovered that they’re delicious (and severely underrated), they’re also pretty hard to find.
 Like I said, you really only see them in coffee shops (or in the UK).
-And obviously, since I’ve been vegan for 3 1/2 years, that Starbucks pastry case is off limits.
+And obviously, since I’ve been vegan for 3 1/2 years, that Starbucks pastry case is off-limits.

 A few weeks ago, I had a bag of frozen blueberries, and a lot of time on my hands thanks to quarantine.
 I wanted to bake something a little more creative than pie or muffins, so, remembering that day at Panera, I decided on scones.
 To add a little extra pizazz, I toasted some almond slices and threw those in the mix too.
 My spur-of-the-moment baking experiment resulted in these amazing – I repeat, amazing – blueberry almond scones.
 One bite and I fell in love all over again.